microsoft/FluidFramework/README.md

 ## Source Code Overview

 [Samples/Chaincode](./samples/chaincode) contains our latest component and chaincode demos.
-This is the right place to get started checking out the world of Prague.
+This is the right place to get started checking out the world of Fluid.

 [Packages](./packages) contains the core Fluid runtime